RETREAT FAQ

 What level of yoga experience is required?

-While it is expected you have some vinyasa experience, all levels are welcome.
+While it is expected you have some vinyasa yoga experience, all levels are welcome.
 Practices will include vinyasa, breath-work, meditation, and restorative sessions, with options so you can move in a way that feels supportive for your body.

 ——————————